 Succession & Talent

-Our work as a teaching school in this respect is set against a backdrop of national challenge within the system.
+Our work is set against a backdrop of national challenge within the system.
 One in four headteachers are eligible to retire in the next four years, and the school system faces a succession challenge to secure enough high quality leaders to replace them.
 There remains particular difficulty in recruiting headteachers to some school types, most notably; primary, small rural, special and faith schools.

 - strategically plan for how together we will develop leaders to meet future local needs